-15. TROUBLESHOOTING
+16. TROUBLESHOOTING

-Problem Cause Recommendation Chemiluminescent image is not working properly Contact image manufacturer Too Short Exposure Expose the membranes longer No signals (not even the Degradation of components due to improper storage Store entire kit at ≤ - 20°C. Do not use kit after expiration date.
-See storage guidelines. positive controls spots) Improper preparation or dilution of the HRP-Streptavidin Centrifuge vial briefly before use, mix well, and do not dilute more than 1000-fold Waiting too long before exposing The entire detection process should be completed in 10-15 minutes Positive controls Low sample protein levels Decrease sample dilution, concentrate samples, or load more protein initially spots signals visible but no other spots Skipped Sample Incubation Step Samples must be loaded after the blocking step Too Short of Incubations Ensure the incubations are performed for the appropriate time or try the optional overnight incubation(s) Uneven signals and/or background Bubbles present on or below membrane Don't rock/rotate the tray too vigorously or pipette the sample or reagent with excessive force 3 Insufficient sample or reagent volume Load enough sample and reagent to completely cover the membrane Insufficient mixing of reagents Gently mix all reagents before loading onto the membrane, especially the HRP-streptavidin and Biotin Antibody Cocktail Rocking/Rotating on an uneven surface while incubating Rock/rotate on a flat surface or the sample or reagent can "pool" to one side
+Problem Cause Recommendation Chemiluminescent image is not working properly Contact image manufacturer Too Short Exposure Expose the membranes longer No signals (not even the positive Degradation of components due to improper storage Store entire kit at ≤ - 20°C. Do not use kit after expiration date.
+See storage guidelines. controls spots) Improper preparation or dilution of the HRP- Streptavidin Centrifuge vial briefly before use, mix well, and do not dilute more than 1000-fold Waiting too long before exposing The entire detection process should be completed in 10-15 minutes Positive controls Low sample protein levels Decrease sample dilution, concentrate samples, or load more protein initially spots signals visible but no other spots Skipped Sample Incubation Step Samples must be loaded after the blocking step Too Short of Incubations Ensure the incubations are performed for the appropriate time or try the optional overnight incubation(s) Bubbles present on or below membrane Don't rock/rotate the tray too vigorously or pipette the sample or reagent with excessive force Uneven signals Insufficient sample or reagent volume Load enough sample and reagent to completely cover the membrane and/or background Insufficient mixing of reagents Gently mix all reagents before loading onto the membrane, especially the HRP- streptavidin and Biotin Antibody Cocktail Rocking/Rotating on an uneven surface while incubating Rock/rotate on a flat surface or the sample or reagent can "pool" to one side

-Problem Cause Recommendation High background Too much HRP-Streptavidin or Biotinylated Antibody Cocktail Prepare these signal enhancing components precisely as instructed signals or all spots visible Membranes dried out Do not let the membranes dry out during the experiment.
-Cover the incubation tray with the lid to minimize evaporation Too High of Sample Protein Concentration Increase dilution of the sample or load less protein Exposed Too Long Decrease exposure time Insufficient Washing Ensure all the wash steps are carried out and the wash buffer is removed completely after each wash step Non-specific binding Ensure the blocking buffer is stored and used properly.
+Problem Cause Recommendation Too much HRP-Streptavidin or Biotinylated Antibody Cocktail Prepare these signal enhancing components precisely as instructed Membranes dried out Do not let the membranes dry out during the experiment.
+Cover the incubation tray with the lid to minimize evaporation High background signals or all Sample Protein Concentration Too High Increase dilution of the sample or load less protein spots visible Exposed Too Long Decrease exposure time Insufficient Washing Ensure all the wash steps are carried out and the wash buffer is removed completely after each wash step Non-specific binding Ensure the blocking buffer is stored and used properly.

-16. NOTES
+17.NOTES